geoserver/geoserver-cloud/src/catalog/README.md

 ## catalog-backend-starter

 Provides spring atuo-configuration for several catalog back-ends.
-Namely: traditional file based data directory, jdbcconfig, and catalog-service-client.
+Namely: traditional file based data directory, jdbcconfig, and pgconfig.
 More can be added as implementations are developed.

  depends on:
+  * gs-cloud-catalog-events
+  * gs-cloud-catalog-cache
-  * catalog-event-bus
+  * gs-cloud-catalog-backend-datadir
-  * gs-jdbcconfig
+  * gs-cloud-catalog-backend-jdbcconfig
-  * catalog-service-client
+  * gs-cloud-catalog-backend-pgsql

 ## catalog-cache